Erni Maissen: Career

-When Basel were relegated to the Nationalliga B in 1987 Maissen left the club and joined BSC Young Boys.
+When Basel were relegated to the Nationalliga B in 1987 Maissen left the club and joined Young Boys.
 But after two seasons with the Young Boys he returned to Basel, who were still playing in the second tier of Swiss football.
 He played two seasons in the Nationalliga B and at the end of the 1990–91 season Maissen retired from his professional career and re-joined his club of origin FC Reinach.

 Between the years 1975 to 1982, 1983 to 1987 and again from 1989 to 1991 Maissen played a total of 551 games for Basel scoring a total of 222 goals.
 338 of these games were in the domestic league, Nationalliga A or Nationalliga B, 33 in the Swiss Cup, 15 in the Swiss League Cup, 20 in the European competitions (European Cup, UEFA cup, Cup of the Alps) and 145 were friendly games.
 He scored 116 goal in the domestic league, 23 in the two national cup competitions, four in the European competitions and the other 79 were scored during the test games.

-He made his international debut in Switzerland's 2-0 win over Czechoslovakia in Basel on 26 March 1980.
-After 29 caps his last game for Switzerland was in a 1-0 defeat against West Germany in Kaiserslautern on 27 April 1988.
+He made his international debut in Switzerland's 2–0 win over Czechoslovakia in Basel on 26 March 1980.
+After 29 caps his last game for Switzerland was in a 1–0 defeat against West Germany in Kaiserslautern on 27 April 1988.